Trustee Knowledge and Understanding (TKU) Policy

 Induction

-The Pensions Act 2004 states the obligations of trustees which include having relevant knowledge and understanding and states that relevant knowledge and understanding means Trustee Directors must:
+The Pensions Act 2004 states the obligations of trustees which include having relevant knowledge and understanding.
+Relevant knowledge and understanding is defined in the following way:

 • the trust deed and rules of the Scheme;